WHAT WE DO

 Community Central

-Lifting Up Westchester is launching Community Central to encourage people struggling to meet basic needs like hunger, isolation, and other needs to access support to stabilize their lives, socialize, and build a more secure future for themselves and their families.
+Lifting Up Westchester’s Community Central supports people who are struggling to meet basic needs - like food, socialization, and access to health services - and provides opportunities for personal development to stabilize their lives and build a more secure future.

 Every individual or family has their own unique circumstances that led to their experiencing homelessness.